Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

 \subsection{Evaluation Metrics}

-\name measures LLM reasoning abilities at two levels of granularity.
-At the highest level, the reasoning success, $RS_i$, is $0$ or $1$, i.e., the LLM prediction is identical to the collected ground truth values.
-This metric, however, is very conservative and unfair.
-In the example of Figure~\ref{fig:complex-object} (c), if we have two LLMs, $LLM_x$ and $LLM_y$, that each correctly predict \emph{one} and \emph{six} of the \emph{seven} properties of the input \texttt{ {widget}}, both achieve $RS_i=0$ for this program.
-However, the $LLM_y$ is superior to $LLM_x$ due to its ability to predict more properties.
+We measure code-reasoning abilities at two levels of granularity.
+At the highest level, the success of reasoning $RS_i$ is $1$ if the LLM correctly predicts \emph{all} the requested runtime properties, e.g., all the properties of a complex object or all the branches in the reasoning problem.
+Otherwise, $RS_i=0$ However, this metric is can be conservative and unfair.
+In the example of Figure~\ref{fig:complex-object}-c, if we have two LLMs, $LLM_x$ and $LLM_y$, correctly predicting \emph{one} and \emph{six} of the \emph{seven} properties of the input \texttt{ {widget}}, both achieve $RS_i=0$.
+However, $LLM_y$ is superior to $LLM_x$ by predicting more properties.
+Similarly in loop and branch prediction tasks when a program contains multiple loops and branch statements, LLM should predict all the loop variable ($V_{l_j}$) and loop iterable ($I_{l_j}$) to achieve $RS_i=1$.

-This problem could have been negligible or non-existent for previous code reasoning benchmarks.
-However, since \name problems include the prediction of complex objects, there is a need for a finer-grained metric to compare the reasoning abilities of the models.
-To enable more insightful comparison between the reasoning abilities of the models, we introduce an additional metric to measure the partial reasoning correctness, $RS_{partial_i}$, as below:
+To promote a fairer evaluation of code reasoning under real-word settings, we introduce a metric to measure the \emph{partial} reasoning correctness, $RS_{partial_i}$, as below:

 \begin{small} \end{small}